System Analyser, MyCalc and Expert Mode

 - FFDIV: First Four dividend

-The Staking Analyser output is a CSV file that loads into
+special Staking Analyser output in a CSV file that loads into

 your spreadsheet program and reports performance of your system